MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-powershell-manage.md

   - Microsoft Teams
 ---

-# Use PowerShell to manage the Shifts connector
+# Use PowerShell to manage your Shifts connection to Blue Yonder

 ## Overview